Han-Nwe/python-practice-exercises/README.md

 # python-practice-exercises
-A collection of Python practice exercises designed to improve programming skills, covering various topics such as data structures, algorithms, and more.
+This repository contains a collection of Python practice exercises.
+The exercises are designed to help improve  Python programming skills and cover various topics such as data structures, algorithms, and more.